drivechain-project/drivechain.info/faq/index.md

 * Has low total txn fees, AND/OR
 * If the sidechain went away, the market price of Bitcoin would NOT fall significantly.

 In such a case, Miners lose very little, economically, by taking the sidechain's coins.
-Especially if mining turnover is low, and hashrate is stable.
+Especially if mining turnover is low (among pools/devices), and hashrate is stable.

 ### Isn't that bad? ### {#user-sovereignty}

-Not at all.
+Not really.

 We currently have ZERO sidechains.
 So even a 99.99% unpopularity rate (and a 100% failure rate of unpopular sidechains) would be an improvement over the status quo.
+At least we'd improve from 0% to 00.01%.

 The risk-reward decision is one each user should make.
 Not you!
 If you don't like a particular sidechain, or sidechains in general, then don't use them!
 It's like that slogan: "If you don't Like Gay Marriage, don't get one!".